-Hooper’s follow-up to The Texas Chain Saw Massacre might be his most misunderstood work, as it hints at what was to come as he moved away from the naturalism of his most notorious film
+Hooper’s follow-up to The Texas Chain Saw Massacre was mostly ignored upon release and remains one of his most misunderstood works, especially as it hints at what was to come in his later career

 There was no chance in Hell that Tobe Hooper was going to have a comfortable career in the American film industry.
 Beyond the usual stories of the bad luck he suffered at the hands of Hollywood, with even his greatest triumphs being soured by bad business deals and poisonous rumors spreading from his highest profile sets, Tobe Hooper’s life as a filmmaker is one of the oddest careers in the history of American horror filmmaking.
 But even using the word “career” in relation to Hooper just doesn’t feel right.
 Hooper is responsible for at least two of the most famous and critically acclaimed horror movies of all-time — The Texas Chain Saw Massacre (1974) and Poltergeist (1982) – but the rest of his career is messy in the most fascinating sense.
 The years between and after his two major critical successes are filled with movies and television productions that more often than not touch brilliance in their own cockeyed ways.
 And to make matters more interesting, nearly all of these movies have at one time been cited as the one that caused critics and fans to write Hooper off entirely.
 It’s easy to forget that the outliers in his filmography are the movies that actually connected with mainstream audiences.
 Hooper began by making strange avant-garde films in Texas.
 His instinct to follow the most bizarre urges of cinematic expression, no matter what the project was, more or less remained a constant.